Toooomey/primal-gym/README.md

 ### Fonts

-* As a main font I used Sans-serif, and an alternate font for the Headers Montserrat.
+* As a main font I used Sans-serif and for the alternate font for the Headers I used Montserrat.

 ### Images